JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/docs/reference/glossary.md

 ## G

 **GStreamer**
-An open-source multimedia framework that allows construction of graphs of media-handling components, used extensively in RotorDream for video processing.
+An open-source multimedia framework that allows construction of graphs of media-handling components, used extensively in C Pro for video processing.

 **GPU (Graphics Processing Unit)**
 A specialized processor designed to accelerate graphics rendering and parallel processing tasks.